pcarion/cleric/README.md

 - Automatically preserves server configurations when making changes
 - Syncs with Claude Desktop: Any servers you manually add to Claude Desktop will be automatically added to your Cleric server list on next launch
 - Real-time saving: Changes are saved automatically as you make them
+- Test any server by launching the MCP Inspector

 ## How to use